jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+if you upload a logo, the "none" should be reset (can the last position be remembered if "none" corresponds to a class that does something slightly different?)

 wasted way too much time trying to align the "upload pic" and "upload logo" labels... wtf

 close button A can be made to fill inner area so you can click INSIDE to close which here is also natural